NCBI-Hackathons/Semantic-search-log-analysis-pipeline/README.md

 # Semantic Search Log Analysis Pipeline (SSLAP)

-> **Classify web visitor queries to an ontology so you can chart, and respond to, trends in information seeking**
+> **Chart and respond to trends in information seeking, by classifying your web visitor queries to an ontology**

 (Code is under revision.
 Not fully functional.)